paketphp/fram/README.md

 Fram glues all these parts together

-* executes the router to get a View
+* executes the Router to get a Route
-* Matches View with registered View handlers
+* Matches the Route's View with registered View handlers
 * executes matched View handler with View

 ## Error handling